Aeurias/NadeshikoSlimeVR/README.md

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-3-ResDio-2/1.jpg"  alt="1"/>

-Use these excess to make flush mounting the TP4056 easier
+Use these excess to make flush mounting the TP4056 easier if unexperienced with flush mount soldering.

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-3-ResDio-2/2.jpg"  alt="2"/>

 #### Step 4 -  Next we solder on the TP4056 flush to the PCB

-Use the excess from the previous step and bend them over the TP4056 and the PCB so it stays in place and solder:
+If you are experienced with soldering, you can skip using the excess from the previous step and bend them over the TP4056 and the PCB so it stays in place and solder:

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/1.jpg"  alt="1"/>

-Here's how the back side should look:
+Here's how the back side should look when using the pins:

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/2.jpg"  alt="2"/>